 The pedagogy of the game is based on Bloom's taxonomy and is adapted to the curriculum, Lgr 22.

-The game is accompanied by an ambitious manual with tips on working methods.
+The game is accompanied by an ambitious guide with tips on working methods.
 There are also tips on how to prepare a lesson or meeting on the Convention on the Rights of the Child, how to create a safe group and the different ways in which the game can be used.

 Welcome to try: